 Latest posts by Joel (see all)

-Sometimes Google’s billing cycle can seem a bit complex for advertisers.
+Sometimes the Google Ads billing cycle can seem a bit complex for advertisers.
 Well, good news, Google has recently made a small change to simplify things.

 So what’s changing?